 Not sure whether you’ve plagiarised?
-Check out this flowchart for a good “sniff test” to see if you are on the path towards plagiarism.
+Check out the flowchart below for a good “sniff test” to see if you are on the path towards plagiarism.

 There are so many examples (unfortunately) of academic misconduct that they fall under a “general” heading.
 These include:

 - Having someone else complete an assignment (or thesis/dissertation) for you (this is fraud – despite what the “dissertation writing services” websites might tell you).